-Hypothermia is the only documented intervention that improves/enhances brain recovery after cardiac arrest.
-Induced hypothermia can be performed in unresponsive individuals and should be continued for at least 24 hours.
-The goal of induced hypothermia is to maintain a core body temperature between 89.6 to 96.8 degrees F (32 to 36 degrees C) for at least 24 hours by using a cooling device with a feedback loop.
-Device manufacturers have developed several innovative technologies that improve the ability to affect and manage hypothermia in the post-arrest individual.
-Hypothermia should be induced and monitored by trained professionals.
-Induced hypothermia should not affect the decision to perform percutaneous coronary intervention (PCI), because concurrent PCI and hypothermia are reported to be feasible and safe.
+Temperature control is the only documented intervention that improves/enhances brain recovery after cardiac arrest.
+Induced temperature control can be performed in unresponsive individuals and should be continued for at least 24 hours.
+The goal of induced temperature control is to maintain a core body temperature between 89.6 to 99.5 degrees F (32 to 37.5 degrees C) for at least 24 hours by using a cooling device with a feedback loop.
+Device manufacturers have developed several innovative technologies that improve the ability to affect and manage temperature control in the post-arrest individual.
+Temperature control should be induced and monitored by trained professionals.
+Induced temperature control should not affect the decision to perform percutaneous coronary intervention (PCI), because concurrent PCI and temperature control are reported to be feasible and safe.